mathivananke/project/README.md

 # project
-a full eCommerce shopping website with the storing date
+a full eCommerce shopping website with the storing data,the soltion has been uploaded here